Cobb & Co. (New Zealand)

-Cobb & Co is the name of a company that operated a fleet of stagecoaches in Australia in the late 19th century.
-Cobb & Co themselves did not operate in New Zealand officially but its name was used by many private stage coach operators.
+Cobb & Co. is the name of a company that operated a fleet of stagecoaches in Australia in the late 19th century.
+Cobb & Co. itself did not operate in New Zealand officially but its name was used by many private stage coach operators.

 History

 In 1861, the discovery of gold in Gabriel's Gully, Otago, prompted a gold rush and saw many Australian gold-diggers heading for the port of Dunedin.
 Among these was the Cobb & Co coach proprietor Charles Cole, who had been running a service from Smythe's Creek to Ballarat in Australia.
 He chartered the steamship SS India at Geelong and on 4 October 1861 landed in Dunedin with one Concord stagecoach, five wagons, a buggy and 34 horses.

 A vast improvement in comfort because of their style of suspension suited to extremely rough roads, the new American Concord coaches were built by Abbot-Downing Company of Concord, New Hampshire.
-Like other fully equipped stagecoaches each had a centre door with a glass window which could be raised or lowered and the openings either side had curtains of American leather which rolled up and down to keep out the weather.
+Like other fully equipped stagecoaches each had a centre door with a glass window which could be raised or lowered and the openings on either side had curtains of American leather which rolled up and down to keep out the weather.
 The interior was upholstered in crimson plush, while the outside was painted red, with gold ornamentation.
 A box seat and roof seat allowed the coach to carry five extra outside passengers, with six to nine seated on benches inside.

-One week after landing, his first "Cobb & Co Telegraph Line of Coaches" left the Provincial Hotel, Dunedin for the Police Commissioner's Camp at Gabriel's Gully.
+One week after landing, Cole's first "Cobb & Co Telegraph Line of Coaches" left the Provincial Hotel, Dunedin for the Police Commissioner's Camp at Gabriel's Gully.
 Changing stations for the horses had already been arranged at the Reliance Hotel, Otokia at Tokomairiro, Round Hill and Waitahuna.

 In February 1862, the Hoyts came to New Zealand, landing their coach and horses at Bluff.
 They moved to Dunedin when they found there was no direct route to reach the gold diggings from there and linked up in partnership with C.Cole, trading as Cole, Hoyt & Co., proprietors of Cobb & Co.
 Telegraph Line of Coaches.